 “For people of my age,” she thinks, “the places that they truly loved and to which they once belonged are no longer there.
 The places of their childhood and youth have ceased to exist … And if their outer form has been preserved, it’s all the more painful, like a shell with nothing inside it anymore.
 I have nowhere to return to.”*

 True.
 Not true.
 Truth reflects in a mirror, untruth in appetite.
-Since plunging into quarantine, a child’s pallet from the 1950s (that got replaced by adult cravings) has reawakened.
-This reincarnated pallet suggests I microwave two White Castle hamburgers for breakfast, cut a slice from a half-defrosted Pepperidge Farm lemon cake to have with 4 o’clock tea, heat-up a frozen Marie Callender chicken pot pie as the city lights up.
-Are these flavors exactly what they were?
+Since plunging into quarantine, a child’s pallet from the 1950s has reawakened.
+This reincarnation suggests I microwave two White Castle hamburgers for breakfast, cut a slice from a half-defrosted Pepperidge Farm lemon cake for 4 o’clock tea.
+Then, as the city lights come up, zap a frozen Marie Callender chicken pot pie.
+Are these flavors what they were?
 Yes and no. Yes.
 I think so.
-No. Having totally lost my sense of smell and much of my sense of taste more than two months ago, I don’t know if I’m actually tasting or imagining these flavors.
+No. Having totally lost my sense of smell and much of my sense of taste more than two months ago, I don’t actually know if I’m tasting or imagining.

 A tune comes to mind: